moeinzadeh/Ranbow/README.md

 ```

 The running time for each part of haplotyping is reported in the standard output.
-The haplotyping result will appear in the subfolder of -outputFolderBase named as -processorIndex.
-For example, since we generated haplotypes for -processorIndex 0 the only generated folder is called 0
+The haplotyping result will appear in the subfolder of `-outputFolderBase` named as `-processorIndex`.
+For example, since we generated haplotypes for `-processorIndex 0` the only generated folder is called 0

 ```
 RANBOW/toy/result > ls